WesselvanDam/hitster-card-generator/ReadMe.md

 This Python project allows you to create printable cards and tokens for a game similar to the music guessing game **Hitster**.
 The generated PDF contains double-sided cards and tokens that can be printed, cut out, and used for gameplay.

+If anything is unclear, please feel free to [open an issue](https://github.com/WesselvanDam/hitster-card-generator/issues) or [contact me](mailto:wessel@wesselvandam.nl) directly.
+I will do my best to help you out!

 ## Features

 - Generate a PDF with cards based on data from a CSV file.